 Q. What kind of tours do Shetland wildlife offer?

-A. We run three and seven day trips throughout the summer season – all inclusive of accommodation, meals etc. and they concentrate on showing people the very best wildlife and scenery that we have in Shetland – with the very best guides!
+A. We run three and seven day trips throughout the summer season – all inclusive of accommodation and meals.
+These concentrate on showing people the very best wildlife and scenery that we have in Shetland – with the very best guides!